 - Squeeze any remaining “milk” from the ground almonds.

-- Store the milk in the fridge and use within 3 days.
+- Store the milk in the fridge and use it within 3 days.
 The ground almonds will last for 1 week in the fridge.
 See notes for long-term storage options.

-- I like really flavourful almond milk, so I only use 2 cups of water for 1 cup of almonds.
+- I like really flavourful almond milk, so I usually only use 2 cups of water for 1 cup of almonds.
 However, you can dilute almond milk with up to 4 cups of water for 1 cup of almonds.
-I think it probably depends on how much ground almonds you use.
-I eat homemade almond meal granola for breakfast nearly every day, so I don’t mind having extra almond meal in the house.

 Keywords: paleo, keto, vegan, whole 30, preservative free, gluten free, sugar free, soy free, dairy free, breakfast, coffee, dessert